Generational Curses and Freemasonry

 To redeem means to purchase, to buy back, to set free.
 And here it means just that.
 Christ has purchased or set us free from the curse of the Law, by His being made a curse for us.

 The curse of the law means that he has rescued us from the consequences of transgressions in a world of woe.
 He has saved us from the punishment, which our sins have deserved.
 The word "us" here must refer to all who are redeemed; that is to the Gentiles as well as the Jews.
 The curse of the law is a curse, which is due to sin, and cannot be regarded as applied particularly to any one class of people.
 All who violate God's law however are exposed to its penalty.
-The word law here relates to the Law of God in general, that is to all the laws of God made known to man in the book of Exodus.
+The word law here relates to the Law of Moses, that is to all the laws written down in a book by Moses but not the Ten Commandments.
 The law of God threatened punishment in the world forever that would certainly have been inflicted but for the coming and death of Christ.

 Being made a curse for us is an exceedingly important expression.
 There is scarcely any passage in the New Testament on which it is more important to have correct views than this, and scarcely any one on which more erroneous opinions have been entertained.
 In regards to it, we may observe that it does not mean: